Norwegian Air boss looks beyond ailing SAS

 Norwegian scores highly on cost control.
 Its unit cost - measured by operating cost per available seat kilometre - is about $0.08 compared with about $0.12 for SAS, while personnel expenditure is just 16 percent of its revenue versus about 30 percent for SAS.

-SAS CEO Rickard Gustafson earned 9.2 million Swedish crowns last year plus another 2.7 million in pension premium.
+SAS CEO Rickard Gustafson earned 9.2 million Swedish crowns ($1.37 million) last year plus another 2.7 million in pension premium.
 This is more than the combined salaries of the top seven executives at Norwegian.

 SAS says this is an unfair comparison as Kjos - who controls 27 percent of Norwegian through his investment vehicle - takes far more than his basic salary in the form of dividends.